You can call the Linksys MR9600 a dual-band version of the Linksys MX5 Velop AX mesh router, and Belkin won’t mind that one bit.

 This kind of mobile app + web interface combo will likely continue with all foreseeable future Linksys routers, judging from the direction Belkin has been steering the Linksys ship in the past couple of years.

-Below are the two partial lists of the MR9600’s settings that are only available to either the mobile or the web interface.
+Below are the two partial lists of the MR9600’s settings only available to mobile or web interfaces.

 What you need the Linksys mobile app to do

 - The initial setup (at least Belkin wants you to believe that this is the only way, though that’s not entirely true.)